WellingtonBraga/GA-Example/README.md

-# Genetic Algorith Example
+# Genetic Algorithm Example

-This is the first example of how powerful a Genetic Algorith can be.
+This is the first example of how powerful a Genetic Algorithm can be.

 ## Purpose

-This algorith was created to solve the question below, and can be used as an initial point of GA study.
+This algorithm was created to solve the question below, and can be used as an initial point of GA study.

 Consider a problem where ten non-repeated cards (from 1 to 10) are grouped into two sets A and B.
 The objective function of set A is to get a sum of the values of the cards as close as possible to 36.